 Minor swelling and bleeding can be expected for the first few days after a crown lengthening.
 The dentist may recommend applying a cold compress to the area to help with pain and swelling.

 During recovery, consume a soft diet and rinse the mouth with water after meals.
-The dentist may also prescribe a chlorhexidine mouthwash for use twice a day after the surgery.
+The dentist may also prescribe a chlorhexidine mouthwash for use

 After the initial healing phase, the pain and swelling will fade and the gums will continue to shrink.